Xavier Mina: Biography

 After arriving in Baltimore in the United States, Mina met with a group of Spanish American agents there to organize the expedition.
 Manuel Torres, Miguel Santamaria and José Rafael Revenga helped organize funding from a group of Baltimore merchants, while Pedro Gual acted as his press agent.
 In September Mina sailed on two ships.
-First, Mina and his crew sailed from Baltimore to Puerto Principe, Haiti, and from Puerto Principe to Galveston, New Spain, where they arrived November 24.
+First, Mina and his crew sailed from Baltimore to Puerto Principe, Haiti, and from Puerto Principe to Galveston, New Spain, where they arrived on November 24.
 He then moved to what is now the nation of Mexico.
 In April 1817, Mina took a force of about 250 men southward in ships provided by the French privateer, Louis-Michel Aury.
 They arrived at Soto la Marina, Tamaulipas.
 He planned to join the southern Mexican revolutionaries led by Guadalupe Victoria and others.

 Mina fully engaged in the struggle for Mexican independence.
 On May 24, 1817, Mina left his base with 300 men, moving to several villages on his way to Fuerte del Sombrero, a fortification defended by Pedro Moreno.
 Mina published a letter stating that he was fighting the King's tyranny, not the Spanish Empire.
 On August 1, Field Marshal Pascual Liñán arrived with a powerful army at the fort.
 Mina escaped to Fuerte de Los Remedios to help José Antonio Torres.

-In October 1817, Mina was captured and Pedro Moreno was killed, at El Venadito ranch.
+In October 1817, Mina was captured and Pedro Moreno was killed at El Venadito ranch.
 The prisoner was presented to Colonel Francisco de Orrantia, who took him to Silao.
 Eventually, Mina was sent to the Liñán.

-On November 11, 1817, Mina was executed by a firing squad on a hill close to the Fuerte de Los Remedios region of the Sierra de Pénjamo, by the Zaragoza Battalion.
+On November 11, 1817, Mina was executed in the Sierra de Pénjamo by a firing squad at the foothills of Cerro del Bellaco, adjacent to the Fuerte de Los Remedios, by the Zaragoza Battalion.
 He was 28 years old.
+The Fort was located in the modern town of San Gregorio, between the main population centers of Pénjamo and Cuerámaro.

 Legacy

 Sculpture of Mina at the Angel of Independence, Mexico City.

 Martín Francisco Javier Mina y Larrea should not be confused with his successor and distant relative Francisco Espoz Ilundáin, generally known at the time as Francisco Espoz y Mina, a nom de guerre that he took to associate himself with the triumphs of his predecessor.

 In the 1830s, a town in colonial Texas was renamed Mina; but a few years later (after the Texas Revolution), the name was changed back to Bastrop.
 Mina, a municipality of the northeastern Mexican state of Nuevo León, formerly named San Francisco de Cañas, was renamed on 31 March 1851 in honor of Francisco Javier Mina.

-General Francisco Javier Mina International Airport or (IATA: TAM, ICAO: MMTM) is an international airport named after him, located at Tampico.
+General Francisco Javier Mina International Airport (IATA: TAM, ICAO: MMTM) is an international airport named after him, located at Tampico.

 Mina was depicted on the 2008 5 peso coin for the Bicentenary Independence commemorative coin set.